Nolan's Odyssey arrives in cinemas: what you need to know about the film: a man's long return against gods and storms

 Segui Gamesurf su Google

-The Plot of Odyssey, Nolan's Film
+The plot of Odyssey, Nolan's film

-The Cast of Odyssey (2026)
+The cast of Odyssey (2026)

 The role of Odysseus is entrusted to Matt Damon, while Anne Hathaway plays Penelope.
 Tom Holland is Telemachus, the son determined to discover his father's fate.
 Among the characters with indicated roles are also Robert Pattinson as Antinous, one of the suitors, Zendaya as Athena, Charlize Theron as Circe, Jon Bernthal as Menelaus, and Benny Safdie as Agamemnon.
 Also mentioned are John Leguizamo, who plays Eumaeus, Himesh Patel as Eurylochus, Mia Goth as Melantho, and Jimmy Gonzales as Cephalus.

-When is Odyssey Released?
+When is Odyssey released?

 The release is set for July 16, 2026 in Italy.
 Distribution in IMAX, IMAX 70mm, and other premium large formats is also planned.